brianklaas/blog/_posts/2019-02-25-Using-AWS-Lambda-In-CFML-Part-3.markdown

 ---
 layout: post
 title:  "Using AWS Lambda in CFML: Invoking Your Lambda Function From CFML"
-date:   2019-02-26 10:51:00 -0500
+date:   2019-02-25 7:51:00 -0500
 categories: AWS ColdFusion
 ---

-Once you have [set up and tested your Lambda function *CHANGE THE URL*](/aws/coldfusion/2018/05/21/Basic-Setup-Needed-To-Access-AWS-From-CFML.html), calling the function from CFML is a breeze thanks to the [AWS Java SDK](https://aws.amazon.com/sdk-for-java/).
+Once you have [set up and tested your Lambda function](/aws/coldfusion/2019/02/20/Using-AWS-Lambda-In-CFML-Part-2.html), calling the function from CFML is a breeze thanks to the [AWS Java SDK](https://aws.amazon.com/sdk-for-java/).

 ### CFML Code to Invoke a Lambda Function